sebtac/MLxE/README.md

 1.)
 Fixed issues with the code (detailed comments in the code):
 - Calculation of Policy_Loss
 - Utilization of the actual steps taken by the agent in example generation (as opposed to the random search in the original code)

-- this became our base implementation
+This became our base implementation

 Agent Implemented in file: a3c_worker_sewak_base.py

 2.)
 Implemented Deep Learning Specific Adjustments to the Model and Hyper-Parameters:
+- Increased the batch size to 64
 - Added monotonic decrease in Learing Rate relative to the number of episodes run with: self.alpha_power = 0.998 self.alpha_limit = 0.000001